mwunsch/gilt/README.md

 sales.products.map(&:name)
 ```

 Above, the call to `sales.products` returns a list of [Weary::Deferred](https://github.com/mwunsch/weary/blob/master/lib/weary/deferred.rb) objects wrapping Gilt::Product objects.
-This means that fetching the product is fully asynchronous, and only blocks when accessed.
+This means that fetching the product is asynchronous, and only blocks when accessed.

 ### With Rack